The study of names encouraged us to explore the origin of the Barrows and the Fischl/Dirsztays

 4. Simon Michael Pressburg is also well known as online he is named as an ancestor of the poet Heinrich Heine and also Karl Marx!
 His son the rabbi Michael Lazarus Pressburg 1687-1756 is the ancestor of the 2nd wife of the composer Arnold Schoenberg.
 Their grandson E Randol Schoenberg has assisted us in this area.
 Simon Michael Pressburg is also an ancestor of the well-known Australian philosopher Peter Singer.

 5. Was Simon Barrow of Barbados named after Simon Michael Pressbug?
 If so, the reasons are unclear in that Baruch Lichtenstadt is not obviously closely related to Simon Michael Pressburg or his wife Hannah Menzels though no doubt there are many indirect connections (see note 13 below).
 It is interesting to note that if as once occurred to us there was a grandfather-grandson relationship, Ashkenasi naming rules (ref 35 p20) might have come into play as Simon Michael Pressburg was alive in 1709 when Simon Barrow of Barbados was born.
 This would not have been a breach of Sephardic naming rules if Baruch had a Sephardic (Baruch Lousada) mother.
-But we note that the naming of the second Simon Barrow raises this issue - but perhaps the family thought of itself as well and truly Sephardic by then since the younger Simon's father Jacob Barrow had 3 Sephardic grandparents and in any case he married a Sephardic wife.
+But we note that the naming of the second Simon Barrow raises this issue - but perhaps the family thought of itself as Sephardic by then since the younger Simon's father Jacob Barrow had 3 Sephardic grandparents and in any case he married a Sephardic wife.

 6. The Barrow Family Tree exhibits a belief that the mother of Simon Barrow of Barbados was a Lousada (see note 7 on the question of whether she was a Baruch Lousada or one of the other Lousadas).
 Certainly there was much subsequent use made of 'Lousada' as a forename in the Barrow family; we know of Major-General Lousada Barrow #225 b1816, Charles Lousada Thesiger Barrow #325 his son b1852, Reginald Lousada Barrow #360 b1889, Captain Hugh Lousada Barrow #301 b1861 and Nina Lousada Barrow #1125 b1891.
 Cheesman (ref 33) suggests that a brother of Simon Barrow of Barbados was named Lousada but he offered no evidence for this.
 Analogously, 'Montefiore' appeared as a forename for Cecil Montefiore Barrow #333 b1843, no doubt reflecting the fact that the wife of Simon Barrow of Barbados was Bailah Montefiore 1720-73.
 Because this marriage occurred decades before the Montefiores appeared in England from Livorno, we look to Livorno and perhaps Tunis for the origin of the Barrows.
 But an element of creative thinking occurred when some of the Barrows contemplated their ancestry!
 For Simon Barrow of Barbados was born about 70 years later than the appearance of the Baruch Lousadas in Livorno.
 Certainly, Iberian naming tradition forms double surnames by putting the father's surname ahead of the mother's, but there is no plausible way to invoke that tradition here since 'Baruch' was not used as a surname by the Barrows (in fact around 1759 'Simon son of Baruch' became 'Simon Barrow' in Barbados).
 'Baruch' for the Barrows was simply a Jewish patronymic as used before surnames became obligatory elsewhere in Europe.
 Admittedly some confusion has arisen on this point because the Baruch Lousadas in London and Barbados, almost 100 years before Simon bar Baruch became Simon Barrow in Barbados, did use Baruch or Barrow as a single surname for some purposes.
 But the Barrow Family Tree seems to have been written in ignorance of the fact that Moses Barrow of London was Moses Baruh Lousada and therefore it did not need to invoke a mysterious wife Senorita Lousada to introduce the Lousada ancestry!
 Besides, the fact that Simon Barrow of Barbados was born 10 years after Moses Baruh Lousada of London died was overlooked by the overly creative author.